XgridInc/xc3/ROADMAP.md

 - Add support for AWS billing alerts to notify users when costs exceed a certain threshold.

-- Integration of federated users into the application
-- Integration of RDS, ECS, EKS services detail for IAM Role/User/Federated User
-- Add support for AWS billing alerts to notify users when costs exceed a certain threshold.

 ## Mid-term Goals (next 6-12 months)

-- Create a cost optimization recommendations engine based on usage and utilization data
-- Enhance the dashboard to provide more detailed insights and data visualizations
-- Implement cost tracking and reporting for Google Cloud Platform (GCP) and Microsoft Azure.

 - Create a cost optimization recommendations engine based on usage and utilization data
 - Enhance the dashboard to provide more detailed insights and data visualizations